NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1e_wildfire_change_detection.md

 ## Normalized Burn Ratio (NBR)

 Last but not least, we can take a quick look at the NBR and dNBR.
+Refer to the <a href="https://www.earthdatascience.org/courses/earth-analytics/multispectral-remote-sensing-modis/normalized-burn-index-dNBR" target="_blank">CU Earth Lab dNBR Lesson</a> for a nice explanation of this metric in the context of multispectral satellite data.

 ```javascript
 // Read in clear SDR images at GRSM in 2016, 2017, and 2021